mushfikurr/fortnite-discord-bot/README.md

 ### Statistics
 You can easily pull statistics from the Fortnite Tracker API.
-`!stats`, shows all commands available for the command group stats.
+`!stats` shows all commands available for the command group stats.

 ### Lookup
 Looks up for any item in Fortnite, returning relevant statistics and rarities.
-`!lookup`, shows all commands available for the command group lookup.
+`!lookup` shows all commands available for the command group lookup.

 ### Patch
 Returns the latest patch notes for Fortnite.
-`!patch`, shows all commands available for the command group patch.
+`!patch` shows all commands available for the command group patch.

 ### Status
 Returns the status of the fortnite servers.
-`!status`, shows all commands available for the command group status.
+`!status` shows all commands available for the command group status.